Takk8IS/FreedomPOS/docs/user-manual.md

 ## Introduction

-Welcome to hiPOS, your comprehensive point of sale solution.
+Welcome to FreedomPOS, your comprehensive point of sale solution.
 This manual will guide you through all features and functionalities of the system.

 ## Getting Started